 In the face of possible economic uncertainty, the current high in remortgage applications shows no signs of slowing.
-Some homeowners, concerned that 2019 might see unpredictable rises in the Bank of England’s base rate, are moving quickly to lock themselves into remortgage deals while interest rates remain at historic lows.
+Many homeowners are moving quickly to lock themselves into remortgage deals while interest rates remain at historic lows.
 But when is it a good time to look at remortgaging?

-The main factor encouraging many to consider remortgaging at present is the potential for a significant rate increase in the future.
-Currently the Bank of England base rate is low, if this starts to increase then the expectation will be for mortgages rates to follow suit.
+The Bank of England base rate has started to increase and mortgages rates are following suit.
 Another good reason to remortgage is when your mortgage deal is coming to an end.
 At this point you will be placed onto the lender's Standard Variable Rate (SVR).
 This is usually significantly higher than the initial rate of the mortgage.

-Worryingly however, separate research from L&C Mortgages recently found that a third of mortgage customers are currently sitting on an SVR.
+Worryingly however, separate research from L&C Mortgages has found that a third of mortgage customers are currently sitting on an SVR.

-As highlighted by Moneyfacts mortgage expert, Darren Cook, the reasons behind this are that borrowers who took out a fixed rate mortgage two years ago have enjoyed historically low rates, with lenders now jostling for position in the drive to encourage borrowers to take out remortgage products, offering some of the lowest interest rates seen in a generation.
-With the potential economic uncertainty foremost in people’s minds, it is anticipated that the popularity of fixed rate remortgage products looks set to continue well into 2019.
+As highlighted by Moneyfacts mortgage expert, Darren Cook, the reasons behind high levels of remortgaging are that borrowers who took out a fixed rate mortgage two years ago have enjoyed historically low rates, with lenders now jostling for position in the drive to encourage borrowers to take out remortgage products, offering some of the lowest interest rates seen in a generation.
+With the potential economic uncertainty foremost in people’s minds, it is anticipated that the popularity of fixed rate remortgage products looks set to continue for the foreseeable future.

 This rush to remortgage is not only attracting customers who are coming to the end of their current deal, but also those whose current fixed rate term comes to an end in a year’s time or more.